Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ```

 As shown on the line 59,
-MicroAssembler object is instantiated with several parameters:
+X86 MicroAssembler object is instantiated with
+x86 specific meta data such as
 X86Macroop, microopClasses, mainRom, Rom_Macroop.
+Because the X86Macroop and microopClasses are actually
+used for translating the macroop to microop
+with the help of yacc,
+let's see what are provided by those classes.

-### X86Macroop: container of X86 macroop
+### X86Macroop: class representing one X86 macroop <a name="x86macroop"></a>
 *gem5/src/arch/x86/isa/macroop.isa*
 ```python
 {% raw %}